wiryadi/IntelliJLiveTemplates/README.md

 To install
 ----------
-Copy this file into your `~/Library/Preferences/IntelliJIdea12/templates`
+Copy the xml file`customjava.xml` into your `~/Library/Preferences/IntelliJIdea12/templates`

 To execute
 ----------